Tractables/Dice.jl/README.md

 ## Installation

-Install Julia 1.7 or higher using [these instructions](https://julialang.org/downloads/platform/).
+1. Install Julia 1.7 or higher using [these instructions](https://julialang.org/downloads/platform/).

-Clone the repository and navigate to its root folder.
+2. Clone this repository and navigate to its root folder.

-If on Apple Silicon, use our patched version of CUDD:
+3. If on Apple Silicon, first add our patched version of CUDD:
 ```
 julia --project -e "import Pkg;Pkg.add(url=\"https://github.com/rtjoa/CUDD.jl.git\",rev=\"m1compat\")"`
 ```

-Install Dice and update dependencies:
+4. Then, to install Dice and update dependencies:
 ```
 julia --project -e "import Pkg;Pkg.update()"
 ```